JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/23-Configure authentication for Azure Container Registry.md

       * User name is the name of the container registry.
       * Disabled by default
       * Admin account is required in some scenarios
+         * For example portal deployment of image from registry to Azure App Service or Azure Container Instances
       * Two passwords are provided (useful to remain connected to the registry while regenerating the other)

 ## Other security features of ACR